 - Therefore, the series should be checked to determine if evidence of a trend or seasonal effects persist.
 Linear modeling (regression) can be used fit the trend or seasonal patterns.

-- Thus, after checking residual diagnostics, it is reasonable
+- Thus, after checking residual diagnostics, it is reasonable to treat the residual time series as a stationary process.

 Moving Average Models